vorcigernix/icebakers/README.md

 https://data-seed-prebsc-2-s3.binance.org:8545/

 ## Accounts and Secrets
-- ake sure to fund the secret key with the necessary BNB tokens on the test - etwork.
+- Make sure to fund the secret key with the necessary BNB tokens on the test - etwork.
 For Metamask, configure to use the endpoints above
 - Make sure to set your network id to 97 in Metamask